Frequently Asked Questions

 • New students (starting fall quarter) will begin receiving Estimate Aid Offers on a rolling two-week timeline based on the date of admission in spring.
 The aid offer will be able to be viewed in the Web4U student portal and a paper offer will also be sent by mail to the address on file with the Admissions Office.
 Students may contact the Admissions Office to check on the status of their admission to Western by phone at 360-650-3440 or by email at admit@wwu.edu.
 Additional information for New Students.

-• All students should monitor their WWU email for any about requirements or requests for additional information that may be required to finalize their eligibility.
+• All students should monitor their WWU email regarding notifications to view requirements or requests for additional information in Web4U that may be required to finalize their eligibility.

-• Requirements and financial aid status can be viewed in Web4U for admitted and confirmed students at Financial Aid>Eligibility>Student Requirements OR Financial Aid > Financial Aid Status >(select the aid year)>"You have active messages."
+• Requirements and financial aid status can be viewed in Web4U for admitted and confirmed students at Financial Aid & Scholarships tab>Financial Aid & Scholarships tile>Student Requirements.

 I am interested in being considered a resident.
 What do I need to do?